 Vince Young's Game-Winning TD

 Young stared at a 12-point deficit with five minutes left in the fourth quarter.
 He ran in a touchdown to cut USC's lead to five, but the Longhorns defense was able to get a stop on the Trojans ensuing possession.

 Then, Young cemented himself as a legend.

-On fourth down and five with just 26 seconds to go inside the red zone, the fate of the game rested in Young’s hands — or his legs, I should say.
-The 6-foot-5, 230-pound wrecking ball took the snap, scrambled to his right and found the end zone for what wound up being the game-winning touchdown.
-He ran in the two-point conversion.
+On fourth down and five with just 26 seconds to go inside the red zone, the fate of the game rested in Young's hands -- or his legs, I should say.
+The 6-foot-5, 230-pound wrecking ball took the snap, scrambled to his right and found the end zone for what wound up being the game-winning touchdown run.
+He also ran in the two-point conversion.
 Texas led 41-38.
 Leinart had no response.
 The Longhorns hung on, and Young showered in confetti.